jquery-archive/jquery-mobile/README.md

     grunt test --suites=button,slider

 will only run the tests under `tests/unit/button/` and `tests/unit/slider/`.

+You can also exclude some tests buy using `!`.
+For instance:

+    grunt test --type=integration --suites=!navigation

+will run all the integration tests but the navigation suite.

 You can also specify which versions of jQuery you want to test jQuery Mobile by using the `--jqueries` option: